Kageetai/kageetai.net-quartz/content2/Scrolling Gradient.md

 With this in mind, the code becomes considerably simpler and easier to understand though, and as this is an experiment to try out new technologies, I consider this a very interesting solution at least.

+## Even further

+It's been a while since I originally wrote this, but now, more than half a year later, I stumbled upon another interesting article in my feeds [Overflow/scrollbar detection using modern CSS](https://css-tip.com/overflow-detection/), which inspired me to see if I can improve my original experiment again.
+A small change in structure and usage of the scroll timeline allows the container query to switch automatically and more reliable, than the solution above.
+It looks a bit more confusing at first, using a named scroll timeline, but actually works very well and smoothly.
+One more downside is that this doesn't work with Firefox at all (yet), as scroll timelines are not entirely supported there yet.

+Here is the updated code in its entirety on GitHub: [refactor: rewrite animation and container query based on latest article · Kageetai/scrolling-gradient@1db18af](https://github.com/Kageetai/scrolling-gradient/commit/1db18af0d403349d79e896bcdc2de05fb13fcdc4)

 The end result looks like this:

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="BagBrMe" data-pen-title="scrolling gradient" data-preview="true" data-user="Kageetai" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">